wp-plugins/fetch-tweets/readme.txt

 ﻿=== Fetch Tweets ===
 Contributors: Michael Uno, miunosoft
 Donate link: http://en.michaeluno.jp/donate
-Tags: twitter, tweets, tweet, widget, widgets, post, posts, API, oAuth, shortcode, sidebar, plugin Requires at least: 3.2
+Tags: twitter, tweets, tweet, widget, widgets, post, posts, page, pages, custom post type, API, Twitter API, oAuth, shortcode, sidebar, plugin
+Requires at least: 3.2
 Tested up to: 3.5.2
 Stable tag: 1.0.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Fetches tweets from twitter.com with the Twitter API and displays them in posts, pages, and sidebars.
+Fetches and display tweets from twitter.com with the Twitter API.

 == Description ==

 <h4>Features</h4>
-* **User Timeline** - by specifying the user name, the time line can be fetched.
+* **User Timeline** - by specifying the user name, the timeline can be fetched and displayed.
-* **Search Results** - by specifying the search keyword, the results can be fetched.
+* **Search Results** - by specifying the search keyword, the results can be fetched and displayed.
-* **Widget** - tweets can be displayed in the widget that the plugin provides.
+* **Widget** - tweets can be displayed in the widgets that the plugin provides.
 * **Shortcode** - with the shortcode, the fetched tweets can be displayed in posts and pages.
-* **Mashups** - you can get the combined results from multiple users or by tag.
+* **Mashups** - you can display the combined results from multiple rule sets of your choosing.
 * **PHP Code** - with the PHP function, the fetched tweets can be embeded in the templates.
 * **Custom Templates** - you can change the design by modifying/creating the template file.
 * **Background Cache Renewal** - it renews the caches in the background so it will prevent the page load from suddenly getting stuck for fetching external sources.